RDGrover/ear-resistable_ms4/README.md

 * The user will be able to see the My Account button from all pages in the navbar.
 Selecting the button will give an unauthenticated user the option to either login or signup for an account.
 Clicking on either will bring the user to one of the forms which will prompt them for username and password if logging in, or username, email and password for signing up.
 * For an authenticated user the my account page will display a profile which contains the users default fields including phone number and address.
 The profile page will also show the user's order history if they have already ordered products.
 * If the user is a superuser then an additional option of product management will appear, allowing the user admin capabilites to manage products.
+This allows them to add, update or delete products from the store.

 ## Technology Used
 * HTML5 - The project uses HTML templates throughout.